Tuesday, May 6, 2025

 - gen Z

-- style conscious - audience may be mostly composed of females as they are typically more style conscious
+- style conscious - audience may be mostly composed of females as they are typically the target audience for style magazines

 - would have a lot of disposable income